-The District also has a Fire Apparatus/Equipment Replacement Fund.
-Currently \$130,000 is budgeted to be transferred to this account annually.
-The 2015 end of year balance is \$484,828.
-Goal is to increase the annual transfer of funds to assist in cost of new apparatus/equipment (new ladder trucks cost in excess of \$1 million and replacement of Self Contained Breathing Apparatus equipment will be in excess of \$500,000).
+\The District also has a Fire Apparatus/Equipment Replacement Fund.
+Currently \$150,000 is budgeted to be transferred to this account annually.
+The 2016 end of year balance is \$132,031.
+The goal is to increase the annual transfer of funds to assist in cost of new apparatus/equipment (new ladder trucks cost in excess of \$1 million and replacement of Self Contained Breathing Apparatus (SCBA) equipment will be in excess of \$500,000 (SCBA acquired in 2016)).

-The District also has an EMS Apparatus Replacement Fund.
-Currently \$110,000 is budgeted to be transferred to this account annually.
-The 2015 end of year balance is \$239,289.
-Goal is to increase the annual transfer of funds to assist in cost of remounting and purchasing new ambulances.
+\\The District also has an EMS Apparatus Replacement Fund.
+Currently \$0 is budgeted to be transferred to this account annually.
+The 2016 end of year balance is \$240,481.
+The goal is to increase the annual transfer of funds to assist in cost of remounting and purchasing new ambulances.
 Ideally ambulances should be replaced every 5 years and the life expectancy of the boxes is 3 rotations or 15 years.

-2015 Fire Expense Summary
+2016 Fire Expense Summary

-LEG Legislative (2.4%) \$ 92,987
+LEG Legislative (2.02%) \$ 79,320

-ADMIN Administration (15.9%) \$ 607,323
+ADMIN Administration (15.09%) \$ 592,900

-SUPP Suppression (46.7%) \$ 1,777,482
+SUPP Suppression (46.19%) \$ 1,814,480

-PREV Prevention/Inspection (1.0%) \$ 37,420
+PREV Prevention/Inspection (1.09%) \$ 42,860

-TRAIN Training (1.1%) \$ 42,976
+TRAIN Training (.54%) \$ 21,113

-FAC Facilities/Apparatus Maintenance (7.9%) \$ 301,819
+FAC Facilities/Apparatus Maintenance (6.67%) \$ 262,135

-LTD Long Term Debt -Adjusted (11.9%) \$ 453,206
+LTD Long Term Debt -Adjusted (11.55%) \$ 453,843

-CAP Capital Outlay/Vehicle Fund (13.0%) \$ 497,018
+CAP Capital Outlay/Vehicle Fund (16.85%) \$ 661,882

-The Legislative Division expenses (2.4%) include personnel, benefits, and training and travel costs for the Commissioners and District Secretary.
+The Legislative Division expenses (2.02%) include personnel, benefits, and training and travel costs for the Commissioners and District Secretary.
 Also included are District paid expenses for the annual Volunteer Appreciation/Awards banquet and any District election costs.

-The Administration Division expenses (15.9%) include personnel costs for the Chief, Deputy Chief, Assistant Chief, Administrative Assistant, part-time Office Assistant, office supplies, administration related small tools and minor equipment, training, professional legal services, accounting/payroll software, IT services, state audit fees, hose testing, telephones (land line and mobile), postage, advertising, rentals and lease, commercial and auto insurance, dues, subscriptions, memberships, miscellaneous repairs, and miscellaneous.
+The Administration Division expenses (15.09%) include personnel costs for the Chief, Deputy Chief, Assistant Chief, Administrative Assistant, part-time Office Assistant, office supplies, administration related small tools and minor equipment, training, professional legal services, accounting/payroll software, IT services, state audit fees, hose testing, telephones (land line and mobile), postage, advertising, rentals and lease, commercial and auto insurance, dues, subscriptions, memberships, miscellaneous repairs, and miscellaneous.

-The Suppression Division expenses (46.7%) includes 40% of wages and benefits for all career personnel, overtime costs, volunteer stipends, volunteer resident program and 911 dispatch fees, 100% of expenses for the State Board for Volunteer Firefighters, protective clothing, uniforms and uniform allowance, disability insurance, operating supplies, Self Contained Breathing Apparatus supplies/repairs, fuel, small tools and minor equipment, marine program equipment, technical rescue equipment (replacements), and radio repairs/purchases.
+The Suppression Division expenses (46.19%) includes 40% of wages and benefits for all career personnel, overtime costs, volunteer stipends, volunteer resident program and 911 dispatch fees, 100% of expenses for the State Board for Volunteer Firefighters, protective clothing, uniforms and uniform allowance, disability insurance, operating supplies, Self-Contained Breathing Apparatus supplies/repairs, fuel, small tools and minor equipment, marine program equipment, technical rescue equipment (replacements), and radio repairs/purchases.

-The Prevention/Investigation Division expenses (1.0%) include wages and benefits for the part-time Public Education Specialists/Public Information Officer, and public education materials.
+The Prevention/Investigation Division expenses (1.09%) include wages and benefits for the part-time Public Education Specialists/Public Information Officer, and public education materials.
 In 2012 the Investigation Division was reincarnated so we would no longer need the professional services from outside contracted Fire Code Official.
 During this first 2 years there have been major changes affecting the entire County.
 Fire Investigation and Arson Investigation teams have been formed and through agreements with both the City of Port Townsend and Jefferson County Fire Marshall duties have assigned to East Jefferson Fire Rescue.
 Olympic Region Clean Air Agency has turned over issuing land clearing permits to East Jefferson Fire Rescue who is then allowed to collect associated fees.

-The Training Division expenses (1.1 %) include training equipment, volunteer recruit school, volunteer resident recruit school, professional services for instructors, travel, meals, and conference registration costs.
+The Training Division expenses (.54%) include training equipment, volunteer recruit school, volunteer resident recruit school, professional services for instructors, travel, meals, and conference registration costs.

-The Facilities/Apparatus Division expenses (7.9%) include building and cleaning supplies, minor building repair and maintenance supplies, rental expenses, building maintenance contracts, all utilities, 60% vehicle repair and maintenance contract, and 100% of other miscellaneous fire vehicle repair expenses.
+The Facilities/Apparatus Division expenses (6.67%) include building and cleaning supplies, minor building repair and maintenance supplies, rental expenses, building maintenance contracts, all utilities, 60% vehicle repair and maintenance contract, and 100% of other miscellaneous fire vehicle repair expenses.